 How Many Wheels?

-BabyZen Yoyo+, another Editors' Choice winner, also has only two wheels and rolled better than most of the competition.
-In the top seven products only the Britax B-Agile 3 and the Baby Jogger City Mini sport the dual wheel design on the front, but they have a trike design instead of two legs in front they only have one.
-This helps them manage smaller spaces easier and improves their overall maneuverability.
+In the top products, only the Britax B-Lively and the Baby Jogger City Mini 2 sport the dual wheel design on the front, but they have a trike design with only one leg in front.
+This design helps them manage smaller spaces easier and improves their overall maneuverability.
 In general, it appears as though performance increases when the number of wheels decreases.
-While it may not be true of each model, it is true for this kind of gear as a whole, so it is worth some consideration when looking at options.
+While it may not be accurate for each model, it is true for this kind of gear, so it is worth some consideration when looking at options.